-- Power on reset and an internal timer (t{PUW}) can provide protection against inadvertent changes while the power supply is outside the operating specification. - Program, erase and write instructions are checked that they consist of a number of clock pulses that is a multiple of eight, before they are accepted for execution. - All instructions that modify data must be preceded by a write enable (WREN) instruction to set the write enable latch (WEL) bit.
-This bit is returned to its reset state by the following events: - Power-up - Reset (Reset) driven Low - Write disable (WRDI) instruction completion - Page write (PW) instruction completion - Write status register (WRSR) instruction completion - Page program (PP) instruction completion - Write to lock register (WRLR) instruction completion - Page erase (PE) instruction completion - Subsector erase (SSE) instruction completion - Sector erase (SE) instruction completion - Bulk erase (BE) instruction completion - The Reset (Reset) signal can be driven Low to freeze and reset the internal logic.
-For the specific cases of program and write cycles, the designer should refer to Section 6.5: Write status register (WRSR), Section 6.9: Page write (PW), Section 6.10: Page program (PP), Section 6.12: Page erase (PE), Section 6.13: Sector erase (SE) and Section 6.14: Subsector erase (SSE), and to Table 12: Device status after a Reset Low pulse. - In addition to the low power consumption feature, the deep power-down mode offers extra software protection from inadvertent write, program and erase instructions while the device is not in active use.
+- Power On Reset and an internal timer (t{PUW}) can provide protection against inadvertent changes while the power supply is outside the operating specification. - Program, Erase and Write instructions are checked that they consist of a number of clock pulses that is a multiple of eight, before they are accepted for execution. - All instructions that modify data must be preceded by a Write Enable (WREN) instruction to set the Write Enable Latch (WEL) bit.
+This bit is returned to its reset state by the following events: - Power-up - Reset (Reset) driven Low - Write Disable (WRDI) instruction completion - Page Write (PW) instruction completion - Page Program (PP) instruction completion - Write to Lock Register (WRLR) instruction completion - Page Erase (PE) instruction completion - Subsector Erase (SSE) instruction completion - Sector Erase (SE) instruction completion - Bulk Erase (BE) instruction completion - The Reset (Reset) signal can be driven Low to freeze and reset the internal logic.
+For the specific cases of Program and Write cycles, the designer should refer to Section 6.5: Write Status Register (WRSR), Section 6.9: Page Write (PW), Section 6.10: Page Program (PP), Section 6.12: Page Erase (PE), Section 6.14: Sector Erase (SE), Section 6.13: Subsector Erase (SSE), and to Table 12: Device status after a Reset Low pulse. - In addition to the low power consumption feature, the Deep Power-down mode offers extra software protection from inadvertent Write, Program and Erase instructions while the device is not in active use.